 In 1861, the Colorado Territory was established, and by 1876, the state of Colorado as we know it came to be.
 Of course, by that point, much of the area’s gold had been effectively depleted.
 When it seemed that gold mines were exhausted, previously bustling towns were suddenly left by its residents.

 There was other rocking mining done throughout the late 1800s and turn of the century.
 In the late 1800s, railroads passing through Colorado were beginning to be built, and there was even a silver mining boom as well.Today, one can still find the remnants of the gold mines and towns that still call to the era of the Great American gold rush.
-Curious travelers, American history buffs, and metal enthusiasts wishing to catch the gold rush fever even go as far as an Alaska cruise from Seattle to visit historical sites in the Pacific Northwest.
+Curious travelers, American history buffs, and metal enthusiasts wishing to catch the gold rush fever even go as far as an an Alaskan cruise starting in Seattle to visit historical sites in the Pacific Northwest.

 Your next visit to Colorado might include taking in the majestic view of the Rocky Mountains, attending craft beer and food festivals, or basking in the warm summer sun during outdoor activities.
 Do not forget to visit some great Colorado mines and gold rush ghost towns during your trip.

 If you want the full experience of panning and chipping for gold, head over to the Hidee Gold Mine at Central City.
 This gold tour is best enjoyed with friends, family, and children.
 The tour encourages visitors to try their hand at mining pieces of gold and lets them keep what they can find.
 The tour ends with visitors gaining a newfound respect for the gold miners and the hard work it requires to work in the underground mines.